 In northern Alberta, Canfor has a Forest Management Agreement ("FMA") #9900037 under which it undertakes to manage a designated area of Crown forestland.
 This FMA was renewed in 1999 for a 20-year period.
-In June 2003, the Government of Alberta approved the Detailed Forest Management Plan for the FMA.
-In 2010 the coniferous AAC was increased from 640,400 to 715,000 to deal with the Mountain Pine Beetle infestation.

 The Province of Alberta also grants Timber Quotas having terms of 20 years and containing provisions for renewal.
 These quotas are intended to provide a continuous supply of timber in perpetuity.
 As a result of the amalgamation of forest management units by the Province of Alberta during 2004, Canfor now has four Timber Quotas, of which two expire in 2021 and two expire in 2024.